 The program is open to sophomores, juniors, and seniors in good standing who have completed the equivalent of two years of Spanish at the college level with a grade of B or higher.
 No student who has an outstanding grade of incomplete in any course at his or her home institution may participate.
 All acceptances are subject to the approval of the director.
 Preference will be given to applicants from Vassar and Wesleyan, but students from other institutions are very welcome.

 For further information, students from Vassar College and Wesleyan University should contact a program representative on their home campus.
-Outside applicants should contact Vassar College for 2010–2011, Vassar College for 2012–2013.
+Outside applicants should contact Wesleyan University for 2015–2016, Vassar College for 2016–2017.

 Wesleyan and outside students applications must be received by March 1 for fall semester and full year, by October 1 for spring semester.
 Vassar students must check with the Office of International Programs for specific deadlines in early December.

 Please click here to access the application forms; Wesleyan students must also complete the Permission to Study Abroad application.

 Fees and Expenses